LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ### Display table of contents

-As post excerpt feature enable with `<!-- more -->` comment, you can display the table of contents of a post with  `<!-- toc -->`.
-Place this comment where you want to display the table of content.
-You can also edit the title displayed at the top of the table of contents in the `_config.yml` file
+You can display table of contents of a post with  `<!-- toc -->`.
+Place this comment where you want to display it.
+You can also edit the title displayed at the top of the table of contents in the `_config.yml` file.

-Here is what looks like the table of contents generated:
 ![thumbnail-image-position-left](https://s3-ap-northeast-1.amazonaws.com/tranquilpeak-hexo-theme/docs/1.4.0/toc-400.png)

 ### Tags

-Tranquilpeak introduce new tags to display alert messages, images in full width and create beautiful galleries.
+Tranquilpeak introduces new tags to display alert messages, images in full width and create beautiful galleries.
 **DON'T use anymore fancybox tag**.
 Please use `image` tag with `fancybox` class to generate them.
 More information here : [Image tag](#image)

 #### Alert

 ![alert-tag](https://s3-ap-northeast-1.amazonaws.com/tranquilpeak-hexo-theme/docs/1.6/alert-tag.png)

 Alert tag is useful to highlight a content like a tips or a warning.
-Check it live here : [Alert tag demo](http://louisbarranqueiro.github.io/hexo-theme-tranquilpeak/2014/10/29/Tags-plugins-showcase/#Alerts)
+Check it live here : [Alert tag demo](https://louisbarranqueiro.github.io/hexo-theme-tranquilpeak/2014/10/29/Tags-plugins-showcase/#Alerts)

 Syntax :
 ```